csyhhu/L-OBS/PyTorch/README.md

 Currently I have uploaded modified models for AlexNet, VGG16BN, ResNet, more models will be uploaded latter.

-Then you need to download the pretrained model and put it in `./AlexNet`folder, download link can be found in `models/AlexNet.py`
+Then you need to download the pretrained model and put it in `./AlexNet`folder, ownload link can be found in `models/AlexNet.py`

 Generate Hessian inverse using `generate-Hessian-inv-AlexNet.py`